Defog of War

-- Ironically, most professional players prefer not to use them this way since cloaked units are such a pain.
+- Ironically, most professional players prefer not to use them (in II) this way since cloaked units are such a pain.
 They'd rather sacrifice the SCV rather than scan for information since the energy can create the much more effective mule.

-- The game also had Goblin Workshops that allowed you to do the same thing as Farsight though for a price.
+- The game also had Goblin Workshops that allowed you to do the same thing as Farsight for a price.

 - And human arcane towers had a weaker version, however as they're a really effective counter to hero harassment, you'll have enough of them to reveal large parts of the map.

 - Similarly, the Humans had mortar teams, who could fire flares that do the exact same thing.

 - The Night Elves can research an ability that lets Huntresses put an owl spirit in a tree, granting vision of the area until the tree is killed.
 Their Faerie Fire spell not only removes armor but allows you to spy on the affected unit.

 - Plants vs. Zombies has Planterns, Blovers, and Torchwoods to remove fog in the night pool level.